Portrayed by: Lee Pace, Field Cate

-- Im Not Telling You What Im Telling You: Chuck slyly gets more information from Nikki's best friend than the friend had planned on revealing.
+- I'll Never Tell You What I'm Telling You!: Chuck slyly gets more information from Nikki's best friend than the friend had planned on revealing.

 - Loose Lips: Although she claims not to have this, Chuck easily gets information out of her with the right bait.

 - Played by: Loren Lazarine

 From "Circus Circus."
 The head clown at the Circus of Fun.